philipce/nifty/README.md

 The `niftyswift/nifty` repo on Docker Hub comes with Swift and all the libraries installed!
 It even has a base project already set up, so you can just start writing Nifty code!

-If you don't have Docker set up already, go here.
+If you don't have Docker set up already, go [here](https://docs.docker.com/engine/installation/).

 Once Docker is set up, the remaining steps are easy:
-- Pull down the image and start the container: `docker run -it niftyswift/nifty` -- this will start a shell inside the container, within a preconfigured project folder
+- Pull down the image and start the container: `docker run -it niftyswift/nifty` – this will start a shell inside the container, within a preconfigured project folder
 - Write your code (e.g. `vi main.swift`)
-- Run `swift build` -- this will pull down the Nifty library code
+- Run `swift build` – this will pull down the Nifty library code
 - Execute your program with `.build/debug/myapp`

 If you've already got a project on your host machine, you can mount it when you start the container and edit locally, e.g. `docker run -v /home/myapp:/myapp -it niftyswift/nifty`